-2.4.6 NHSGGC Framework for Addressing Clinical Quality Publications
+2.4.6 NHSGGC Framework for Addressing Clinical Quality Publications guidance, evidence based guidelines, and identified national audit and benchmarking reports.

 The NHSGGC Framework for Addressing Clinical Quality Publications aims to ensure the Board is aware of the most recent publications; to provide assurance that the current position in relation to publications is known; and that any actions in response to the publication can be agreed.